 Sydney Vegan Market

-On the first Saturday of every month, head to Marrickville in Sydney’s inner west, to enjoy a plethora of vegan delights at Sydney Vegan Market.
+On the third Sunday of every month, head to the Entertainment Quarter at Moore Park to enjoy a plethora of vegan delights at Sydney Vegan Market.

 You’ll find not just vegan treats, but